What Is Auto Insurance for Non-owners?

 You occasionally use a friend’s automobile for a ride.

 If you have a collision while operating a friend’s vehicle, their auto insurance will pay.
-But if you cause an accident and their liability insurance isn’t enough, you can be liable for any losses (such medical expenses or property damage) that aren’t covered by your friend’s insurance.
-If you frequently borrow cars, non-owner auto insurance might be something to think about.
+Let’s say you cause an accident and their liability insurance isn’t enough, any losses (such as medical expenses or property damage) not covered by your friend’s insurance can make you liable.
+You frequently borrow cars, and non-owner auto insurance might be something to think about.

 Your best business moments happen when everything is in place.
 Let Advantage Insurance Solutions find the right coverage you need for your business at the best value.
 Get a Quote